erichung9060/CMS_Online_Judge/Polygon/README.md

 # Convert Polygon Package To CMS Format

-1. Go Polygon's Packages, click Full and Download the Linux version
+1. Go Polygon's Packages, click Full and Download the Linux version.
 <img width="1112" alt="image" src="https://user-images.githubusercontent.com/101823195/232975754-166b7831-db3c-4fbd-9975-38cb05f49e2c.png">

 2. Extract the archive to a new folder (Remember to change file name, you can add multiple problems in that folder)

-Next, there will be two conversion methods, which are Full Contest Conversion and TestCase Only Conversion.
+Next, there will be two conversion methods, which are `Full Contest Conversion` and `TestCase Only Conversion`.
 ## Full Contest Conversion
 1. Copy pack_to_yaml.sh to your folder
 <img width="564" alt="image" src="https://github.com/erichung1113/cms/assets/101823195/87570ab6-e875-497c-acaa-ecbcb9c1f6fe">